What is Bridge to Appalachian?

 How will students be notified they are eligible to participate in the program?

 Eligible students are identified at the time they apply for first-year admission.
-If a student is eligible the student will get an invitation when they receive official correspondence regarding their admission's decision.
+If a student is eligible the student will get an invitation when they receive official correspondence regarding their admission decision.

 How will invited students confirm their participation?

 The invitation does not mean automatic acceptance.
-Students will be asked to complete a registration form in their MyMountaineer portal.
-Students have to sign up for the Bridge program by completing the registration in their MyMountaineer Portal.
-After registering students will need to apply to the community college of their choice, meet with a Transfer Admissions and Engagement representative, and enroll for classes at the community college.
+Students have to sign up for the Bridge program by completing the registration form in their MyMountaineer Portal.
+After registering, students will need to apply to the North Carolina community college of their choice, meet with a Transfer Admissions and Engagement representative, and enroll for classes at the community college.

 When is the decision deadline for the Bridge program?